yegorf1/VilTAGE/README.md

 * [Create your first project](https://github.com/ViliX64/VilTAGE/wiki/Creating-first-project)
 * [Read the Wiki](https://github.com/ViliX64/VilTAGE/wiki)

-### Documentation

-VilTAGE is too small by this time, so no Wiki is necessary.
-This can change in the future.

 ### Contact

 You can contact me on Twitter @ViliX64 where I'll happily explain everything about VilTAGE to you.